 Can my family join me?

 Yes, family members can join you during the call.
 Please keep in mind that, though our providers want to care for everyone, they can only offer services to the patient they're scheduled to see.

 Can I make an appointment for my child, or someone else in my care?

 Yes, you can make an appointment for anyone you're authorized to care for.
 In light of the COVID-19 pandemic, legal guardians of adolescents (12-17) will be granted temporary and limited proxy access for video visits.
 As a proxy, you'll be able to see limited personal health information and schedule appointments.

 Please remember that anyone in your care still has the right to privacy, and can ask that you or anyone else leave the room during their visit

 Do I need MyChart to do a video visit?

-If you don't have access to MyChart or are having trouble using it, your video visit may also be available using an app called Zoom.
-Learn how to use Zoom for video visits.
+If you don't have access to MyChart or are having trouble using it, your video visit may also be available using a video platform called Doximity.
+Learn how to use Doximity for video visits.

 How do I use MyChart?

 Are video visits private?
 Are they secure?